yamigr/pusudb-connector/README.md

 # pusudb-connector

-> Create connector-drivers for the pusudb-framework.
+> Create a connector for the pusudb-framework.

 Framework: [https://www.npmjs.com/package/pusudb](https://www.npmjs.com/package/pusudb)

-Define the configuration and run the connector.
-For each configuration it creates a connection to the pusudb.
-When the method run is called, it querying first the pusudb and streams all the entries which contains the key defined in the configuration.
-To receive the data, listen to the events described below.
-The event message will be fired, everytime when someone put, update or publish a entry in the certain db and the defined key as substring.
+Define the configuration and open the connection.
+Then subscribe the key defined in the config and handle the events or do some other queries.

 <a name="installing"></a>
 ## Installing